North Korean university draws U.S. evangelicals despite risks

 He said that while the volunteers "can't directly preach the word of God, we can indirectly influence the people there by being good Christians".

-Additional reporting by Heekyong Yang and Jack Kim in SEOUL, Joseph Ax and Angela Moon in NEW YORK, Alex Dobuzinskis in LOS ANGELES, Editing by Bill Tarrant, Soyoung Kim and Alison Williams
+Additional reporting by Heekyong Yang in SEOUL, Joseph Ax and Angela Moon in NEW YORK, Alex Dobuzinskis in LOS ANGELES, Editing by Bill Tarrant and So Young Kim